just-enviro-econ/just-enviro-econ.github.io/_activities/2026-04-01-pollution-control-game.md

 </summary>

 <p>
-Please note that I am not claiming any intellectual property with regard to this game; many people have played games of this type.
-I am writing it up for the Just Enviro Econ website so that it is a module that folks can easily grab and use for their classes if they don’t already know about it, with a particular focus not only on the non-cooperative equilibrium but on other dynamics.
+Please note that I am not claiming any intellectual property with regard to this game; this game is likely not novel.
+I am writing it up for the Just Enviro Econ website so that it is a module that folks can easily grab and use for their classes, with advice about how to discuss equity.
 </p>

 </details>